 Cross-cut shredding is secure for two main reasons:

-Cross-cut shredders have two sets of serrated blades that run perpendicularly, so instead of a paper being sliced up into thin strips, cross-cut shredding chops up paper into confetti sized bits.
+Cross-cut shredders have two sets of serrated blades that run perpendicularly.
+Instead of slicing the paper into thin strips, cross-cut shredding chops up paper into confetti-sized bits.

-With cross cut shredding, reassembling a sheet paper requires more than simply lining up a few long strands of paper—you have to match each 2in.
-X 0.16in bit of paper to the piece next to it, to the piece above it, and to the piece below it.
+With cross-cut shredding, reassembling a sheet of paper requires more than simply lining up a few long strands of paper.
+You have to match each bit of paper to the piece next to it, to the piece above it, and to the piece below it.
 Compared to strip-cut shredding, cross-cut shredding goes an extra step further to ensure that even the most dedicated criminal can’t reassemble the shreds.

 Compared to other security processes, cross-cut shredding is more reliable.
-Ink rollers are often used to obscure certain portions of documents, but without careful application and the proper ink, roller stamp markings can be removed.
+Ink rollers are often used to obscure certain portions of documents.
+However, without careful application and the proper ink, roller stamp markings are removable.

-While other security methods leave room for error, allowing a determined criminal to reassemble paper strips or uncover obscured data, cross cut shredding cuts each 8.5 x 11 sheet of paper into a minimum of 300+ pieces, virtually eliminating the chances of your information being breached.
+While other security methods leave room for error, including allowing a determined criminal to reassemble paper strips or uncover obscured data, cross-cut shredding cuts each 8.5 x 11 sheet of paper into a minimum of 300+ pieces.
+This virtually eliminates the chances of your information being breached.

 Shredding your documents is the most reliable way to keep your information safe.
-While strip cut shredding gets the job done, if you are severely concerned about the privacy of your information, ask your shredding provider if they use a cross-cut shredder.
+Strip-cut shredding can do the job.
+But, if you are severely concerned about the privacy of your information, ask your shredding provider if they use a cross-cut shredder.